apenwarr/redo/docs/index.md

 redo implementation.
 If you really must write a new version of redo, we invite you to thoroughly test it against the existing test suite to ensure compatibility.
 You can also steal our tests (with attribution, of course) and include them in your own source package.
-We'd also love it it you contribute more automated tests when you find a bug, or send us patches if you find a test which is accidentally incompatible (as opposed to finding a real bug) with other redo implementations.
+We'd also love it if you contribute more automated tests when you find a bug, or send us patches if you find a test which is accidentally incompatible (as opposed to finding a real bug) with other redo implementations.